mattjavier/README-Generator/testREADME.md

   ## <a name="license"></a> License

-  This application is licensed under the APACHE 2.0 license.
-Use of this application must be in compliance with the APACHE 2.0 license.
+  This application is licensed under the GPL 3.0 license.
+Use of this application must be in compliance with the GPL 3.0 license.

   ## <a name="questioning"></a> Questions